Josverl/mipystubber/readme.md

 | board         | createsubs.py<br />normal & minified               | runs createstubs.py on micropython-linux ports               | WSL2 and github actions |
 | checkout_repo | simple_git module<br />retrieval of frozen modules | does not use mocking but actually retrieves different firmware versions locally using git or dowNloads modules for online | local windows           |
 | common        | all other tests                                    | common                                                       | local + github action   |

+**Testing on linux port**

+in order to be able to test `createstubs.py`  it has been updated to run on linux, and accept a --path parameter to indicate tha pathe where the stubs should be stored.